DHTMLX/gantt-docs/data/desktop/export_msproject.md

 gantt.exportToMSProject();
 ~~~

-The method will send a request to remote service, which will either output an **XML Project** file which can be either downloaded right away.
-Alternatively, it can return a download url of generated file.
+The method will send a request to the remote service, which will either output an XML Project file or return an url to download a generated file.

 ##Export settings